JCMSK/guidelines-obsolete/README.md

 ### Data types
 In our pipelines, we mainly use: 3D image volumes, point clouds, and meshes.
-Here is a summary of their characteristics:
+Here are our conventions:

 | data type | data representation | orientation                                | file format |
 | :---------| :------------------ | :----------------------------------------- | :-----------|